onestardao/WFGY/TensionUniverse/BlackHole/Q127_data_entropy_truth_synthetic_worlds.md

 Tension_truth(m_true) <= epsilon_truth
 ```

-for some small fixed `epsilon_truth`, and such that:
+for some small fixed `epsilon_truth` that is part of the encoding, and such that:

 * this inequality remains true when:

   * we refine the summaries inside `m_true`,
-  * we expand the context family `C_set`,
+  * we expand the context family `C_set` within the encoding class,
-  * we apply admissible generator interventions.
+  * we apply admissible generator interventions from `J_set`.

 In words: